 - V.zero SDK is a special software development kit from Braintree that lets developers easily integrate the platform with other apps.

 - Stripe support documentation is more comprehensive and generally considered better written than Braintree’s.

 Customer Service Reputation

 Unfortunately, Stripe doesn’t do very well when it comes to feedback on their customer service.
 There are a number of complaints about getting in touch with Stripe, unexplained charges, and having funds frozen.
-Braintree has good customer service reviews, and appear to respond promptly to enquiries and email.
+Braintree has good customer service reviews, and appear to respond promptly to inquiries and email.

 Perhaps most notable, Braintree has a phone number for support but Stripe doesn’t.
-All enquiries to Stripe need to be made through their web form or via email.
+All inquiries to Stripe need to be made through their web form or via email.
 As irritated Square users can attest, a lack of customer service phone number doesn’t seem like a big deal until you have a problem, and then it adds to the problem.

 Compliance and Fraud

 Both providers are fully PCI compliant, and use strong encryption to protect payment and transaction details.
 They also have state-of-the-art security systems to keep customer and business information safe.
 Stripe and Braintree have advanced fraud protection technology to reduce problematic transactions.